mxlowe/Media/index.md

 <br>
 <h3>Research in the news</h3>

-		<a href="https://www.happi.com/issues/2022-03-31/view_editorials/lead-with-science/"><strong>Lead with Science. </strong> Interview and featured research published in Happi.</a>
+		<a href="https://www.happi.com/issues/2022-03-31/view_editorials/lead-with-science/"><strong>Lead with Science. </strong> Interview and featured research published in Happi.
+Republished in Beauty Packaging</a>

 		<p>
 			<p>

-		<a href="https://psychedelicspotlight.com/data-driven-guide-to-microdosing-psychedelics/"><strong>A Data-Driven Guide to Microdosing Psychedelics. </strong> Invited guest column published in Psychedelic Spotlight.
-Republished by Unlimited Sciences.</a>
+		<a href="https://psychedelicspotlight.com/data-driven-guide-to-microdosing-psychedelics/"><strong>A Data-Driven Guide to Microdosing Psychedelics. </strong> Invited guest column published in Psychedelic Spotlight.</a>

 		<p>
 			<p>